dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

 line of indexed spots have Miller indices in :math:`(3,-13,l)`.
 Looking closely we see that spots with even :math:`l` are systematically weaker than spots with odd :math:`l`.
 This fits the theory of a pseudocentred lattice, however we also see that the spot profile differs between the two sets.
-That fact is rather more supportive of the hypothesis that these spots result from diffraction of a different component of the sample.

-To investigate these possibilites we can enforce the centred lattice and see where that takes us...
+To investigate further we can enforce the centred lattice and see where that takes us...

 Converting to a centred lattice
 -------------------------------